mukkino/itch-batch-downloader/README.md

 - Python 3.9 or newer
 - Python packages listed in `requirements.txt`
 - Sufficient disk space for your library
-- Exported itch.io cookies in Netscape format
+- Exported itch.io cookies in cookies.txt / Netscape-style format

 Optional (only needed for some features):